-The federal government funds many infrastructure categories, and of all of these, water services receive less than 5%.
-However, the Clean Water State Revolving Fund (CWSRF) and the Drinking Water State Revolving Fund (DWSRF) - both authorized by Congress several decades ago - play a vital role in providing much-needed support for investments in state and local drinking and wastewater infrastructure.
+Of all the infrastructure categories the federal government funds, water services receive less than 5%.
+However, the CWSRF and DWSRF - both authorized by Congress several decades ago - play a vital role in providing much-needed support for investments in state and local drinking and wastewater infrastructure.

-In the past 30 years, the federal government has loaned \$42 billion to all 50 states, the District of Columbia, and Puerto Rico through the CWSRF, which has given states the ability to fund over \$126 billion in wastewater infrastructure system improvements - all through low-interest financing.
+In the past 30 years, through the CWSRF, the federal government has loaned \$42 billion to all 50 states, the District of Columbia, and Puerto Rico all through low-interest financing.
 Every dollar provided by the federal government is matched at 20 percent by the state.